 The ancient Romans celebrated the festival of Vestalia, in honor of the goddess of the hearth.
 Married women brought offerings to the temple of Vesta, hoping the goddess would bestow blessings upon their families.
 Vesta was the protector of married women and virginity, and was exclusively a goddess for women.

 In addition to the offerings made in Vesta’s temple, women would bake a sacred cake, which followed a strict recipe.
 Water from a sacred spring would be used, and prevented from coming into contact with the Earth, as it was carried in blessed jugs.

-In northern Europe, Pagans celebrated the occasion with bonfires, believing they banished evil spirits and demons, and instead cultivated magic.
+In northern Europe, Pagans celebrated the occasion with bonfires, believing they banished evil spirits and demons and cultivated magic.
 Bonfires are a recurrent theme across various cultures’ summer solstice celebrations, which almost always involved feasting and dancing.

 The Celts would also gather around bonfires, believing they opened a path toward light.
 Launching oneself over the fire would purify the soul, and burn away impurities and problems.

-Pagans also believed medicinal plants were most efficacious during the summer solstice, including St. John’s wort, verbena, and rue – a necessary ingredient to ward off fairies that lead you astray.
+Pagans also believed medicinal plants were most effective during the summer solstice, including St. John’s wort, verbena, and rue – a necessary ingredient to ward off fairies that lead you astray.